ZeinBarhoum/dotfiles/pkgInfo_U22W.md

 - Binary: software is installed using a binary (deb) file.
 Uninstall is done using apt, but update is manual.
 If not told otherwise, it's on `$HOME/Programs/binary/`

+- Script: software is installed using an installation script.
+If the script is directly run, e.g `curl <url> | sudo sh `, then it will not be physically on the machine.
+Otherwise, it's on `$HOME/Programs/script`

 List:

 - Zotero: from [PPA](https://github.com/retorquere/zotero-deb)